 7. Select a tracking tool

-In the pop-in selection of a tracking tool, we click on Kameleoon to activate it.
+In the pop-in selection of a tracking tool and goals, we stay on the Kameleoon tab to activate reporting on it.
 Then you need to associate at least one goal so that it can track the performance of your variations and show you results.

 8. Associate a goal

 By default, only the “Engagement” goal is set (this goal is reached if the visitor has visited other pages after the landing page).
 But we created, in step 4, two click trackings, which are then proposed to us in the list of goals.
 We will select them by clicking on the corresponding line.
 To choose one of them as the main goal, we click on the star.